-I would like to put “work less” as a heading, but I know this isn’t something most people can do.
+I would like to put “work less” as a heading, but I know this isn’t possible for some.
 With bills to pay and families to support, working is essential.
 You will feel much better though, if you find a job you love.
 That is why I am working tirelessly to create a job for myself that allows me to work for clients I choose, from wherever I want.

 Structure your life